Hyphen-ated/trackerserver/readme.md

 Requirements
 ------------

-* A Java runtime (only been tested with 8, but will probably work on 7)
+* A Java runtime (only been tested with 8, but will probably work on 7 or later)
   * On Ubuntu: `apt install default-jre`
-*  The SQLite3 database
-  * On Ubuntu: `apt install sqlite3`
 * A Java compiler (only if you plan on compiling the project from scratch)
   * On Ubuntu: `apt install default-jdk maven`